Latino Communities and the Economy

 Representing 31% of the Twelfth District population, Latinos are a vital part of our District’s economy–and the U.S. economy at large.
 The economic contributions of Latino communities to our country are enormous, wide-ranging, and rapidly growing.

-At the San Francisco Fed, we study and share what we’ve learned about the economic impact of Latino communities as part of our commitment to equity.
-Equity affects economic output, and as such, it’s a core part of our congressionally mandated mission: to promote a healthy and sustainable economy and support the nation’s financial and payment systems.
+At the San Francisco Fed, we study and share what we’ve learned about the economic impact of Latino communities as part of our commitment to ensuring that all people can fully participate in the economy.
+Learn more about our work on economic inclusion.

 Imagine if racial and gender gaps did not exist in your state.
 What would be gained?
 We invite you to explore this question in a new interactive data simulation by Fed Communities, a project that amplifies the Fed’s work in low- and moderate-income communities and other underserved areas across the U.S.